 Raw Material and Industrial Process From bark to bottle

-From bark to bottle, cork completes a fascinating journey where humankind, nature and technology are woven together and support each other.
-The harvesting of cork - always performed by skilled workers who pass their know-how from generation to generation - is just the first step of an extraordinary process of transformation where nothing is wasted.
+From the forest to the bottle, cork embarks on a fascinating journey in which the harmony between human beings, nature and technology are synergistically interwoven.
+Stripping, carried out by highly qualified workers who pass on their knowledge from generation to generation, is just the first step in an extraordinary process in which nothing is wasted.

 “These mighty and majestic Quercus Suber which, besides being so spectacular, silently donate the best quality of stoppers that preserve in ideal conditions our careful work as wine producers”